Chris Hani: Influence

 Hani was a charismatic leader, with significant support among the radical anti-apartheid youth.
 At the time of his death, he was the most popular ANC leader after his senior, Nelson Mandela.
-Following the legalisation of the ANC, His support for the negotiation process with the apartheid government was critical in keeping the militants in line.
-Despite starting off as an advocate for armed resistance, he was able to adapt to the needs of the people and moved towards peaceful political negotiations.Hani also played a critical role in deepening the alliance between the SCAP, ANC and Congress of South African Trade Unions (COSATU).
-These relationships played a big role in the success of the anti apartheid resistance movement.
+Hani enjoyed widespread support beyond his constituency in the SACP and ANC and had been recognised as a potential successor to Mandela.
+Following the legalisation of the ANC, his support for the negotiation process with the apartheid government was critical in keeping the militants in line.
+Despite starting off as an advocate for armed resistance, he was able to adapt to the needs of the people and moved towards peaceful political negotiations.
+Hani also played a critical role in deepening the alliance between the SCAP, ANC, and Congress of South African Trade Unions (COSATU).
+These relationships played a big role in the success of the anti-apartheid resistance movement.
 Chris Hani became a global figure for anti apartheid and resistance movements around the world.

-In Poland the far right for years has supported Waluś and praised his racist murder.
+In Poland, the far right has supported Waluś and praised his murder.
 In April 2025, the Never Again Association published a report on this phenomenon.